6 Best Email Tools With PostHog Integration (2026)

 -

 PostHog CDP (Customer Data Platform): PostHog's CDP feature lets you route events to destinations including email platforms.
-This is the cleanest approach for real-time event routing.
+This is the cleanest approach for real-time event routing and the one PostHog recommends.

 -